vorpalnet/blade/services/events/README.md

    the old analytics script already provisioned.
 Every JNDI name is unchanged.
    Idempotent — safe to re-run.

+   The topic also carries a **time-to-live override** (default 24 hours, `BLADE_EVENT_TTL_MILLIS`).
+The quota bounds a stalled subscriber's backlog in bytes; the TTL bounds it in time.
+Without it, a durable subscriber that stays down accrues backlog against the quota — which is shared — until publishes start failing for every application on the bus.
+The trade is stated in the script where it is set: a subscriber down longer than the TTL loses the events older than it, which is the lesser evil.

 2. **Build and deploy.** `events` rides the standard build and lands in `dist/<ver>-<build>/services/events.war`, deployed on its own like every other service.